Zenith Bank&Trust

 Scottsdale, Arizona · FDIC Cert #59318

-Zenith Bank&Trust is an FDIC-insured bank (Certificate #59318) with $63M in total assets and $39M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Zenith Bank&Trust, an FDIC-insured bank (Certificate #59318) with $63M in total assets and $39M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Scottsdale, Arizona, the bank maintains a Tier 1 capital ratio of 195.27% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of A (91/100).
+BankHealthData assigns a composite Health Grade of A (91/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Zenith Bank&Trust (FDIC cert 59318) is a community bank — $63M in total assets, $39M in deposits, serving the Scottsdale, Arizona area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.